IJSComplexMatter/cddm/doc/autoapi/cddm/viewer/index.rst

    :type count: int
    :param id: For multi-frame data specifies camera index.
    :type id: int, optional
+   :param norm_func: Normalization function that takes a single argument (array) and returns
+                     a single element (array).
+Can be used to apply custom normalization function to the image before it is shown.
+   :type norm_func: callable
    :param title: Plot title.
    :type title: str, optional
    :param kw: Extra arguments passed directly to imshow function